 QUESTION: I have a portable sewing machine that I mostly use for sail repairs and canvas.
 Can your leathers be sewn by machine?
 Any tips?

-Our leathers can be sewn with most any machine that does canvas (i.e. walking foot type).
+All of our leathers (except the 10-12 oz Latigo Marine Leather) can be sewn with most any machine that does canvas (i.e. walking foot type).
 For maximum durability, we recommend using a larger diameter, polyester thread (V-92, V-138) for most sail work & leather projects.
 Here at the shop, we use a size 22 needle paired with V-138 thread (to reduce heat, and prevent needle deflection while going through heavier assemblies).
 In case you happen to be using a portable Sailrite machine (or Thompson Mini, Barracuda, REX, etc), we’ve discovered these machines are quite compatible with V-138 thread (even though the specs call for V-92 maximum).
 The only difference is the bobbin thread gets used up more quickly. :-)

 QUESTION: I'm planning to make a couple of leather handrail grips for my dodger frame.
 Is it true that I should pre-soak the leather in water, so that when I stitch it closed and it dries it wraps around the SS tubing tighter?
 Do I need to install anything underneath to keep it from slipping around?